Arduan77/MikiDecoder/README.md

 # MikiDecoder
 Miki Calculator and Pseudo-Random Password Generator for decoding 7z (Qlocker)...
+Calculator for big integer like string-numbers, string-number can have 2 147 483 647 digits.
+It can be more, but for now enough... ;-)
 For Windows and Linux...

 Please, read Readme.txt in each folder.
+Now full configurable, constant or 1-n length password, mask for each possition, generator configuration, dictionary size for different kind of job, a.s.o, Contains simple Calculator, Random (with reverse checking) Calculator for checking if program makes good calculations, Generator test (with reverse checking) to check if password are generated without errors.

+Speed ;-)... now, Release, on i7-9750H CPU @ 2.60GHz, 32 char password, 0-9+A-Z+a-z, constant length without mask:
+about 170k/s

 The working principle of the decoder is to convert a decimal number to a password, similar to converting a decimal number to hexadecimal, so:
 0  is 0, and/or 00, and/or 000 a.s.o (depends on PassMinLength and PassMaxLength)